Why Stress Management Is So Important For Your Health

 It's pretty intuitive that reducing stress in your everyday life can make you happier and healthier.
 But what makes stress such a powerful indicator of overall well-being in the first place?
-Let’s dive into exactly how stress impacts the body and mind, and how stress management can do everything from improve your mood to boost immune function and promote longevity.
+Let's dive into exactly how stress affects the body and mind and how stress management can do everything from improve your mood to boost immune function and promote longevity.

 The science of stress and its relationship to disease.

 When you become stressed, the brain undergoes both chemical and physical changes that affect its overall functioning.
 During periods of high stress, certain chemicals within the brain, including the neurotransmitters dopamine, epinephrine, and norepinephrine, begin to rise, causing larger amounts of these and other "fight-or-flight" hormones such as adrenaline to be released by the adrenal glands.
 The release of these chemicals contributes to certain physiological effects, including rapid heart rate, higher blood pressure, and a weakened immune system.
 When left unmanaged over time, chronic stress can lead to the development of other serious problems, such as stomach ulcers, stroke, asthma, and heart disease.